Bastian Schweinsteiger: Bayern Munich

 On 25 April 2012, Schweinsteiger scored from the last and match-clinching penalty kick against Real Madrid to send Bayern through to the 2012 UEFA Champions League Final, where they would face Chelsea.
 The match, played at Bayern's Allianz Arena, ended 1–1 and went to a penalty shoot-out.
 With the shoot-out poised at 3–3, Petr Čech tipped Schweinsteiger's shot onto the post, allowing Didier Drogba to seal the title for Chelsea with the next kick.

 In the 2012–13 season, Schweinsteiger performed considerably well, continuing his duties as central midfielder along with new signing Javi Martínez.
 On 6 April 2013, Schweinsteiger scored a backheel flick goal against Eintracht Frankfurt which sealed the Bundesliga title for Bayern.
 The season ended on a high for Schweinsteiger, as Bayern secured a treble of Bundesliga, DFB-Pokal and Champions League.

 Schweinsteiger received the 2013 German player of the year due to his performance for Bayern Munich.
 He was described by then manager Jupp Heynckes as the best midfielder in the world and Heynckes wanted either Schweinsteiger, Frank Ribéry or Thomas Müller to win the Ballon d'Or.

 He scored an equaliser goal in the match against Manchester United in the first leg of their 2013–14 UEFA Champions League quarter-final at Old Trafford but saw a red card later in that match.

 He made his 2014–15 season debut in a 4–0 win against 1899 Hoffenheim.
 He came in for Mario Götze in the 78th minute.
 On 16 May 2015, with Bayern having already won the league, he scored the opening goal in a 2–1 defeat at SC Freiburg.
-On 23 May 2015, Schweinsteiger scored on his 500th appearance for Bayern.
+On 23 May 2015, Schweinsteiger scored on his 500th appearance for Bayern in a 2–0 win over Mainz.
 This proved to be his last match with the club.
 He transferred to Manchester United on 13 July 2015, having been at Bayern for 17 years.

-Schweinsteiger was a fan favourite at Bayern and was usually called Fußballgott (football god) by Bayern's fans.